KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **Node-level debugging**: If `kubectl` is not enough, you may need to SSH into the node to investigate.
     -   **Log files**: Check `/var/log/pods/` and `/var/log/containers/`.
     -   **Container runtime**: Use `crictl ps` to list containers and `crictl logs <container-ID>` to get logs directly from the runtime (or use `docker` equivalents if applicable).

+#### Monitoring Resource Usage

+To effectively troubleshoot, you often need to check the resource consumption (CPU and memory) of your Pods and Nodes.
+This requires the **Metrics Server** to be installed in your cluster.

+-   **`kubectl top pod <pod-name>`**: Shows the current CPU and memory usage of a specific Pod and its containers.
+    ```bash
+    # See resource usage for a specific pod
+    kubectl top pod my-pod-12345 -n my-namespace

+    # See resource usage for all pods in the current namespace
+    kubectl top pod
+    ```
+-   **`kubectl top node <node-name>`**: Shows the CPU and memory usage of a specific Node.
+    ```bash
+    # See resource usage for a specific node
+    kubectl top node my-worker-node-1

+    # See resource usage for all nodes
+    kubectl top node
+    ```

 ### Role-Based Access Control (RBAC)